serhatyavuzyigit/simple-go-tcp-server/README.md

 ## running the project

-### frontend
+### backend
-    - navigate command line to the frontend directory with "cd frontend"
+    - navigate command line to the frontend directory with "cd backend"
-    - install the needed packages with "npm install"
-    - run the server with "npm run serve"
+    - run the server with "go run server.go"

 ### frontend
     - navigate command line to the frontend directory with "cd frontend"